byverdu/byverdu.github.io/_posts/2014-9-14-How-to-start-writing-Scss.md

 title: How to start writing Scss
 ---

-How to start writing Scss.
-A really beginner tutorial.

 I really like writing CSS, even that I haven't never done a really large project I realized that sometimes you have to write the same rule over and over.

 Digging a little bit I have found out that out there is some useful tools to help you with this problem.
 Today I will talk about Sass that is based on Ruby.